-- Loosen the locknut at the brake lever
+- Loosen the locknut at the brake lever.

-- 2. To increase the brake lever free play, turn the adjusting bolt in direction (a).
-To decrease the brake lever free play, turn the adjusting bolt in direction (b).
+- 2. To increase the brake lever free play, turn the adjusting bolt in direction a.
+To decrease the brake lever free play, turn the adjusting bolt in direction b.

 - 3. Tighten the locknut.

-After adjusting the brake lever free play, check the free play and make sure that the brake is working properly.

-A soft or spongy feeling in the brake lever can indicate the presence of air in the hydraulic system.
+- After adjusting the brake lever free play, check the free play and make sure that the brake is working properly. - A soft or spongy feeling in the brake lever can indicate the presence of air in the hydraulic system.
 If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
-Air the hydraulic system will diminish braking performance, the which may result in loss of control and an accident.
+Air in the hydraulic system will diminish the braking performance, which may result in loss of control and an accident.

+- 1. Footrest

+- a.
+Distance between brake pedal and footrest

-- 1. Footrest - a.
-Brake pedal position
+- b.
+Brake pedal free play